ckt1031/toupie/README.md

-# LLM Relay API
+# Toupie

-This is a OpenAI API relay server, which can be used to relay requests to multiple providers.
+Toupie (French for "spinning top" or, in a more technical sense, "router" or "turntable") is an LLM Relay API server.
+It acts as a central point, routing your OpenAI API-formatted requests to various Large Language Model (LLM) providers based on your configuration, simplifying how you interact with diverse AI models.

-The project supports serverless deployment on Vercel.
+The project supports serverless deployment on Vercel and Cloudflare Workers.

 ## Installation